Nayrbnat/Stats-202/README.md

 **Kaggle Leaderboard name: Nayrbnat**

 This repo contains the different optimized models that were trialled for the final project.
-It contains a QMD file outlining the tuning steps, EDA and data-processing steps as well as visualizations to better understand the underlying distribution of the data.
+It contains a QMD file outlining the optimized models, EDA and data-processing steps as well as visualizations to better understand the underlying distribution of the data.
+The R scripts with the model names indicates the code for the tuning process.

 # Understanding the Data (EDA)